lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Type aliases**

-`typealias` declaration is used only in the sake of brevity when it doesn't prevent of clarity.
+`typealias` declaration is used only for the sake of brevity when it doesn't prevent of clarity.

 **Do**: